IMPORTANT INFORMATION AND WHO WE ARE

-- Financial Data includes bank account, payment card details, Mobile billing and PayPal and Skrill transactions;
+- Financial Data includes bank account, payment card details, Mobile billing, and PayPal transactions

-- Profile Data includes your username and password, deposit methods made by you, your interests, preferences, feedback and survey responses, please note game logs are only stored for a period of 12 months
+- Profile Data includes your username and password, deposit methods made by you, your interests, preferences, feedback, and survey responses, please note game logs are only stored for a period of 12 months

 IF YOU FAIL TO PROVIDE PERSONAL DATA